 That means that if, for some reason, your case is unsuccessful, the representation will not cost you anything.
 If your case does succeed, then we will take a percentage, which will be agreed upon with you beforehand.
 We assume all the risk so that victims are never left out of pocket.

-How Long Will it Take to Receive Compensation?
+How Long Will It Take to Receive Compensation?

-It is not possible to predict how long mass tort action will take.
+It is not possible to predict how long a mass tort action will take.
 However, some experts predict that it could take two years before victims recover compensation.

-How Much Time do I Have to File a Camp Lejeune Claim?
+How Much Time Do I Have to File a Camp Lejeune Claim?

 Thanks to the Camp Lejeune Justice Act, anyone exposed to contaminated water at Camp Lejeune should currently be eligible to file a lawsuit, regardless of how long it has been since they lived there.